-This ice cream is everything you love about German chocolate cake without turning on the oven to bake one.
+This German chocolate ice cream is everything you love about German chocolate cake without turning on the oven to bake one.

-If you’ve never used an ice cream maker before, it only takes 20-30 minutes to churn the ice cream.
+If you’ve never used an ice cream maker before, it only takes 15-20 minutes to churn 1 pint of German chocolate cake ice cream.

-The downfall is remembering to freeze the bowl for at least 24 hours.
+The downfall is remembering to freeze the canister for at least 18-24 hours.

-For now, I’m just storing it in my freezer to be prepared at all times, but if my freezer starts getting full, it’ll be stored back in its box and hope that I remember to plan ahead.
+If you have the room, you can store it in your freezer to be prepared at all times.
+However, if your freezer starts getting full, store it at room temperature and hope you remember to plan ahead.

-Once it’s churned, you need to store the ice cream in the freezer for another 4-8 hours to harden (or you can eat it straight from the machine as really soft soft-serve ice cream).
+Once your German chocolate ice cream is churned, you need to store it in the freezer for another 4-8 hours to harden (or you can eat it straight from the machine as really soft soft-serve ice cream).